 The brother of Rinpoche’s grandmother, Gar Lama Thinley Gyaltso, also known as Nora Rinpoche, spread the teachings of Vajrayana widely in China.
 The legacy of his service to benefit sentient beings can be found in the dharma lineages sprouted in nearby asian countries that blossomed from the dharma seeds he planted in China.
 His household was called Gara tsang.

-Riwoche Khenpo Drodul was Rinpoche’s uncle and a Dzogchen practitioner, the student of both mahasiddha Jo Rigdzin and Kyabje Jedrung Jampa Jungné.
-When, Rinpoche was very young, his uncle took him under his care around the age of 5.
-Beginning with reading lessons, he brought Rinpoche into the study of sacred dharma.
+Khen Rinpoche’s uncle was Riwoche Khenpo Drodul and a Dzogchen practitioner, the student of both mahasiddha Jo Rigdzin and Kyabje Jedrung Jampa Jungné.
+When, Khen Rinpoche was very young, his uncle took him under his care around the age of 5.
+Beginning with reading lessons, he brought Khen Rinpoche into the study of sacred dharma.